 Honestly, I’ve never tried it out and I don’t think I will.
 You’d rather use it for legs, armpits, arms and other bodily hairs but not your face.
 For the face, one trick I’ve tried out painlessly and successfully is using a paper towel and egg white.
 You can read more about it here.

-When I Am Pressed For Time, I Prefer To Use Moom Organic Sugar Wax – You Can Buy It Here:
+When I Don’t Have Time to DIY, I Prefer To Use Moom Organic Sugar Wax – You Can Buy It Here:

 ♥ Thanks for reading this mini sugar wax recipe without strips guide and hope you try it out!
 Got more questions?
 I’d be happy to help! ♥